Zikov-z/Area-79-Alpha/README.md

 # Area-79
-**Area-79** is a secret facility located in Swiss mountains operated under the strictest containment protocols in the SCP universe.
-Located in a remote and highly classified location, **Area-79** houses, studies, and contains anomalys thats are a danger to Humanity.

----

-## Lore
-Enter **Area-79** located at the swiss mountains where you will face off against strange and bizzare annomalies.
+**Enter Area-79, located in the Swiss mountains, where you will face off against strange and bizarre anomalies.**

-**Area-79** was created because of the discoveries of many annomalies in central europe and its good location to hide from the public.
+Area-79 was created because of the discoveries of many anomalies in Central Europe and its good location to hide from the public.

-The area was created by the demand of 05 council after a meeting took place with senior scientists and the council.
-All council members agreed expect
+The area was created by the demand of the O5 Council after a meeting took place with senior scientists and the council.
+All council members agreed except for O5-12.
-**05-12**.

-This area had a world threating breach in an alternate universe called "**Universe-∑**" after a failed termination attempt on **SCP-682** back fired And **SCP-682** addapted
+This area had a world-threatening breach in an alternate universe called **Universe-∑** after a failed termination attempt on SCP-682 backfired and SCP-682 adapted.

-The SCP Foundation used an advanced eigenweapon but after deleting **SCP-682** from existence it adapted and thats when **SCP-6820** started existing it deleted every living being from existence
+The SCP Foundation used an advanced **Eigenweapon**, but after deleting SCP-682 from existence, it adapted again—and that’s when **SCP-6820** started existing.
+It deleted every living being from existence.

-Our main universe found out after they got a message from the **Universe-∑** Warning them about the mistake they had done and to not do the same mistake.
+Our main universe found out after receiving a message from Universe-∑, warning them about the mistake they had made and telling them not to repeat it.

-Escape as a **D-class** or be a guard to protect the facility or even nuke and destroy it all
+**Escape as a D-Class, be a guard to protect the facility, or even nuke and destroy it all.**

 ---